docker/docs/ee/ucp/admin/install/install-on-azure.md

 Docker UCP configures the Azure IPAM module for Kubernetes to allocate IP addresses to Kubernetes pods.
-The Azure IPAM module requires each Azure VM that's part of the Kubernetes cluster to be configured with a pool of IP addresses.
+The Azure IPAM module requires each Azure virtual machine that's part of the Kubernetes cluster to be configured with a pool of IP addresses.

-There are two options for provisoning IPs for the Kubernetes cluster on Azure:
+There are two options for provisoning IPs for the Kubernetes cluster on Azure
 - Docker UCP provides an automated mechanism to configure and maintain IP pools for standalone Azure virtual machines.
 This service runs within the calico-node daemonset and by default will provision 128 IP address for each node.
 This value can be